• Why Do Companies Use Pigging Systems?

 • What Type of Pipework is Suitable for Pigging?

 Usually the pipework in a hygienic pigging system is made of stainless steel with a highly polished internal finish.
-This ensures high levels of product recovery, sanitation and cleaning.
-It is however possible to pig systems which use other types of pipe materials, but we will need to discuss this with you.
-Whatever pipework your system uses, the infrastructure must meet certain criteria.
-Here is an article providing guidance on pipeline infrastructure for pigging.
+This ensures optimal levels of product recovery, sanitation and cleaning.
+While it’s feasible to pig systems utilizing other types of pipe materials, we’ll need to have a discussion to determine the best approach.
+Regardless of your system’s pipework, it’s essential that the infrastructure meets specific criteria.
+For detailed guidance on pipeline infrastructure for pigging, please refer to our article.

 • Is Pigging Compatible with Clean In Place (CIP) Systems?